 So, what is this “creepy” trail, and why are there dolls?
 The most unique trail in Southeast Atlanta, the Doll’s Head Trail is 1.6 miles to 2.5 miles roundtrip, depending on the routes and stops you take.

 The trail gets its name from the many discarded doll heads or parts you find along the path.
 The dolls are repurposed to create art, along with other items: thrown-out electronics, jars, car wheels, signs, and toys, to name a few.

 But Where Do These Unique Items Come From?

-I quickly learned this as we were hoping to find an old, abandoned typewriter since I saw a picture online of it before going.
-Typewriters seem to be making a comeback, and I find this so awesome!
+Due to constant additions and changes to existing artwork, your visit might differ each time you go.
+You’ll see something extraordinary one day, but something changes the next day.
+I quickly learned this since we hoped to find an old, abandoned typewriter from a picture I saw online before going.
+Typewriters seem to be making a comeback, and we wanted to take a photo of it for a friend.
 The search was fruitless, however, as I did not see it on the trail.
-Maybe I missed it, or perhaps someone did something to it.
-I guess I’ll never know.
+Maybe I missed it, or perhaps someone did something to it; I’ll never know.

-The Story Behind the Doll Head Trail
+The Story Behind the Doll’s Head Trail

-Where You Can Locate the Doll’s Head Trail in Atlanta
+Visiting Information for the Doll’s Head Trail in Atlanta